opentensor/developer-docs/docs/index.md

 - **Stakers**&mdash;TAO holders can support specific validators by staking TAO to them.
 See [Staking](./staking-and-delegation/delegation).

 :::tip Browse the subnets
-Browse the subnets and explore links to their code repositories on [Taostats' subnets listings](https://taostats.io/subnets).
+Browse the subnets and explore links to their code repositories on [tao.app](https://www.tao.app)'s subnets listings.
 :::

 <ResponsiveCards>